pgsbgh/pgsbgh/README.md

 ### Greetings! :wave:

-I'm Pierre, a Jr. Software Developer.
+I'm Pierre, a Software Developer.
 My ambition is to give back, to do something big, to make a difference.

 ---